Stop Issues in DUI Cases

 The definition of “brief” depends on the facts of a given case.
 Some cases require more detailed and/or time-consuming investigation than others.

-The court, when analyzing whether a detention is unreasonable under the Fourth Amendment, must necessarily balance the driver’s interest in going about his business with the State’s compelling interest in ensuring that an impaired driver is not a danger to himself or to members of the motoring and pedestrian public.
+When analyzing whether a detention is unreasonable under the Fourth Amendment, the court must necessarily balance the driver’s interest in going about his business with the State’s compelling interest in ensuring that an impaired driver is not a danger to himself or to members of the motoring and pedestrian public.

 In State v.
 Teamer, 151 So.3d 421 (Fla.
-2013), the court found that reasonableness depends upon a balance between the public interest and the individual’s right to personal security free from interference by law enforcement officers.
+2013), the court found that reasonableness depends upon balancing the public interest and the individual’s right to personal security free from interference by law enforcement officers.

 Bad Stop for Failure to Maintain a Single Lane